meteor/react-packages/packages/react-meteor-data/README.md

 "react-hooks/exhaustive-deps": ["warn", { "additionalHooks": "useTracker|useSomeOtherHook|..." }]
 ```

 **Warning:** It's best not to call React functions that may cause rerenders, such as the `setState` half of a `useState` hook, within `reactiveFn` (or other functions run with `Tracker.autorun`).
 Doing so can have unintended interactions, where a rerender (including effects in `useEffect`) may execute within a `Tracker`, causing them to invalidate when the original `useTracker` does.
+Instead, return the relevant state from `useTracker` and apply React state changes within a `useLayoutEffect` or `useEffect` hook.

 #### `withTracker(reactiveFn)` higher-order component